Blog | Real Estate

 A presentation need not be long or complex.
 It will differ, depending on the business or investment involved.
 Often, when a pitch is short and concise, it reflects that the presenters are confident in knowing what the investor wants and secure in knowing that they can deliver it.

 So, the key to raising money comes down to four fairly simple factors that will help demonstrate the ROI they are seeking.
-I’m going to help you cut right to the chase with my efficient formula:
+Let’s cut right to the chase with this efficient formula:

-If you are raising money for an investment, then what exactly is the investment, and what makes this investment so attractive that I should place my money in this one versus another investment?
+If you are raising money for an investment, then what exactly is the investment, and what makes this investment so attractive that they should place their money in this one versus another investment?

 Remember, it’s easy to tell a prospective investor all the positives; but be sure to be realistic and honest; this means there may be some negatives of this project as well.
 Have a plan ready for how to overcome challenges and keep it moving.